 1. Provide furniture in appropriate settings so people have the option to sit, stand, and move throughout the workday

 Furniture options like Herman Miller's Renew® Sit-to-Stand Table is designed to make moving between sitting and standing at the office easy and intuitive.
 The table has a soft-edged, paddle-shaped switch so it can be used without looking at or even thinking about it.
 You're able to chose the perfect sitting or standing height so it feels natural and promotes healthy blood flow.
-Or check out one of LifeSpan's treadmill or bike desks.
+Or check out a treadmill or bike desk.
 Who doesn't like to multitask while they work?

 Doctors recommend standing about every 20 minutes, so take mini breaks about 3 times an hour.
 Stand, stretch, and walk around to get your blood pumping and circulating.
 This helps build more energy than just standing alone.